Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 ```

 ## Stored Procedures
-- A stored procedure is a bit of ? code that runs inside the database server
+- A stored procedure is a bit of reusable code that runs inside the database server
 - There are multiple language but choose - **plpgsql**
 - Generally quite not-portable to other databases
-- Usually the goal is the ? fewer SQL statement
+- Usually the goal is to have fewer SQL statements

 **You should have strong reason to use a stored procedure**
 - Major performance problem